tinyclub/linux-lab/README.md

 ### 1.5.1 Project Origins

-About 9 years ago, a tinylinux proposal: [Work on Tiny Linux Kernel](https://elinux.org/Work_on_Tiny_Linux_Kernel) accepted by embedded linux foundation, therefore I have worked on this project for serveral months.
+About 10 years ago (2010), a tinylinux proposal: [Work on Tiny Linux Kernel](https://elinux.org/Work_on_Tiny_Linux_Kernel) accepted by Embedded
+Linux Foundation, therefore I have worked on this project for serveral months.

 ### 1.5.2 Problems Solved